vector-man/IPS-Peek/README.md

 ## Overview
 Usually, IPS patch files can only be analyzed with hex editors; this can be difficult if the user has no knowledge of the IPS file format.
 IPS Peek allows IPS patch file data to be easily viewed in a visual way; no target file requied!

-IPS patces can be opened, along with an optional target file (a file the patch is designed for).
+IPS patches can be opened, along with an optional target file (a file the patch is designed for).
 Each patch record can be clicked in a list, showing the data that is written to the file (in the Data View).
 Patch records can be selectively enabled or disabled for a given target file, and tested with an external tool (such as an emulator), all from within the application.
 Patch report information can also be exported for later use.

 Main Features: